 Medical Assistants have a wide variety of options in the medical field.
 Due to the wide scope of training, Medical Assistants have the ability to work in all aspects of the office including the front office, the physician’s laboratory, and doing hands-on clinical care at all times.

 Medical Assistants are among the first to care for patients when they visit a medical office or center.
-This track is for students who prefer a hands-on, person-to-person medical career.
+This program is for a student who prefers a hands-on person-to-person medical career.

 - 1 MED 150 Clinical Procedures 1 (3 credits)

 - 2 MED 160 Laboratory Procedures 1 (3 credits)

 - 3 MED 175 Medical Assistant Certification Review (4 credits)

 More information about careers and occupations can be found at O*NET (http://www.onetcenter.org), the nation’s primary source of occupational information.
 Use the link below to learn more about Degree in Medical Assisting: